-- Ask what types of disasters are most likely to happen in your area. - Learn about your community's alert and warning systems.
-Also, learn which radio stations will provide emergency information for your area. - Ask about resources for animal care (pets/livestock). - Find out how to help the elderly or disabled persons in your neighborhood. - Learn about the disaster plans at your workplace, your children's school or childcare center, and other places your family frequently visits.
+- Ask what types of disaster are most likely to happen in your area. - Learn about your community's warning signals: what they sound like and what you should do when you hear them.
+Also, learn which radio stations will provide emergency information for your area. - Ask about animal care. - Find out how to help the elderly or disabled persons in your neighborhood. - Find out about the disaster plans at your workplace, your children's school or childcare center and other places your family frequently visits.